open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-configurations.md

 ## Windows

 Double click on the MyBeLL icon on your desktop.
 It will open up a Firefox browser and show you the user interface (see below).
-If you get an `Unable to connect` page, check it out at [FAQ](http://open-learning-exchange.github.io/#!pages/vi/vi-faq.md).
+If you get an `Unable to connect` page, check out Q13 in Technical Questions at [FAQ](http://open-learning-exchange.github.io/#!pages/vi/vi-faq.md).

 ## Database
 [CouchDB](https://en.wikipedia.org/wiki/CouchDB) (also known as Apache CouchDB) is a database software that we use for the BeLL.
 You can see the backend interface of our CouchDB at http://127.0.0.1:5985/_utils.
 In _utils, you have the opportunity to see all of the software dev of your vagrant BeLL.